Yahya-Saleh/Projects/Python/ReadMe.md

 # Python
  A variety of highly integrated programs that leverages the power of Python and its many modules.
-The list include data handling and analysis along with machine learning, AI, and much more
+The list include data handling and analysis along with machine learning, AI, and much more.

+ Python projects are also featured in both the web development and SQL folders.

 ## Listed by complexity